Brich9/MiniShell/README.md

 ##A replicated version of a linux based shell, Myshell, written in C.

-This project, written by Dr. Phil Nelson and administered by Dr. Yasmine Elglaly at Western Washington University, emulates a linux based shell with the following restrictions and criteria:
+This project, written by Dr. Phil Nelson and administered by Dr. Yasmine Elglaly at Western Washington University, emulates a linux based shell written in C that adheres to the following restrictions and criteria:

 * Create six built-in functions
   * exit